jijihohococo/ichi-orm/README.md

 ### Create

-You can create the data as shown as below.
+You can create data as shown below.

 ```php